mongodb/mongo-c-driver/src/libmongoc/doc/configuring_tls.rst

 Setting ``tlsDisableOCSPEndpointCheck`` and ``tlsDisableCertificateRevocationCheck`` has no effect.

+The Online Certificate Status Protocol (OCSP) is partially supported (see `RFC 6960 <https://tools.ietf.org/html/rfc6960>`_).
+Support requires OpenSSL 1.1.0 and has the following behavior:

+- Stapled OCSP responses are validated on certificates presented by the server.
+- Server certificates with a Must-Staple extension (see `RFC 7633 <https://tools.ietf.org/html/rfc7633>`_) are required to have stapled responses.
+- When a ``crl_file`` is set with :symbol:`mongoc_ssl_opt_t`, and the ``crl_file`` revokes the server's certificate, the certificate is considered revoked (even if the certificate has a valid stapled OCSP response)

 LibreSSL / libtls
 `````````````````

 The MongoDB C Driver supports LibreSSL through the use of OpenSSL compatibility checks when configured to compile against ``openssl``.
 It also supports the new ``libtls`` library when configured to build against ``libressl``.

 Setting ``tlsDisableOCSPEndpointCheck`` and ``tlsDisableCertificateRevocationCheck`` has no effect.

+The Online Certificate Status Protocol (OCSP) is partially supported (see `RFC 6960 <https://tools.ietf.org/html/rfc6960>`_).

+- Stapled OCSP responses are validated on certificates presented by the server.
+- The Must-Staple extension (see `RFC 7633 <https://tools.ietf.org/html/rfc7633>`_) is ignored.
+Connection may continue if a Must-Staple certificate is presented with no stapled response (unless the client receives a revoked response from an OCSP responder).
+- Connection will continue if a Must-Staple certificate is presented without a stapled response and the OCSP responder is down.

 Native TLS Support on Windows (Secure Channel)
 ``````````````````````````````````````````````